 Further reading All related content

-Cybersecurity and energy: How we are making the electricity industry more cyber resilient
+Cybersecurity and electricity: How we are making the power grid more cyber resilient

 Our Centre for Cybersecurity and the Platform for Shaping the Future of Energy, Materials and Infrastructure have pioneered a Systems of Cyber Resilience: Electricity Initiative.